bitovi/testee/README.md

 Testee uses the [Miner](https://github.com/daffl/miner) package to provide localhost tunneling which makes it possible to use any of the services Miner currently supports (LocalTunnel, Pagekite and Browserstack).Localtunnel doesn't need any configuration at all and will install itself if you have Ruby available.

-If you would like to use Pagekite you need to set it up with your username and then pass it to the `launch` option like this:
+If you would like to use Pagekite you need to set it up with your username and then pass it to the `tunnel` option like this:

 <pre><code data-language="javascript">
-  "launch" : {
+	"tunnel" : {
 		"type" : "pagekite",
-		"username" : "pagekit user"
+		"name" : "pagekite-name"
 	}
 </code></pre>